 Garlic (Allium sativum, Lashuna) is a legitimate super food.
 It’s been used for a variety of health care needs for thousands of years in Ayurvedic medicine due to its enormous benefits.
-In this article we reveal several important aspects of garlic – garlic benefits, garlic dosage, garlic side effects, garlic precautions along with three popular quick and tasty garlic recipes.
+In this article we reveal several important aspects of garlic – ayurvedic properties, benefits, dosage, side effects, precautions along with three popular quick and tasty garlic recipes.

 It is nourishing (balya), improves eye vision (Chakushya), ignites the digestive fire (deepana), acts as a heart tonic (hridya), brain tonic (medhya), aphrodisiac (vrashya), rejuvenator (rasayana) and antimicrobial (jantughna).
 It purifies the blood (raktadoshhar), improves complexion (varnya), aids in healing of fractures (bhagnasandhankar), balances Vata and Kapha dosha but increases Pitta dosha.1

 Based on its action, garlic is also known as mahoushadha.
 That means, it treats disorders due to Vata imbalance.
-It is able to have positive effects on many diseases.
+It is known to have positive effects on many diseases.

 The ancient Indian Ayurvedic physician Kashyapa said that garlic is born from nectar.
 What he meant was, it has a rejuvenating (rasayana) property.
 This herb clears the channels (srotas), produces sperm and spermatic fluid (shukra) along with ovum and ovarian hormones (shonita).
 It also nourishes the breasts.2

 In the classical Ayurvedic text book Charaka samhita, this herb has been indicated in skin diseases (kustha, kilasa), disorders due to Vata (vata roga), and in increasing sperm count and sperm motility (vrushya).3